GModModGod/Menu-Mods/lua_reference/hooks_reference.md

 Arguments:

-- oldURL: The old URL.
+- string oldURL: The old URL.
-- newURL: The new URL.
+- string newURL: The new URL.

 ### PostPageChange(oldURL, newURL)